The ANITA Anomalous Events and Axion Quark Nuggets: Conclusion and future development

-This picture suggests that the event could be viewed as a uniform front of size $\rho\sim 0.8$ km defined by (\ref{eq:rho}) rather than a CR air shower with a well defined central axis.
+This picture suggests that the event could be viewed as a uniform front of size $\rho\sim 0.8$\,km defined by (\ref{eq:rho}) rather than a CR air shower with a well defined central axis.
 In different words, the number of particles per unit area in the bunch of electrons does not depend on the distance from the central axis, in huge contrast with conventional CR air showers.
 The notion ``central axis" simply does not exist for the AQN induced electrons as the number of particles per unit area is approximately the same for all electrons generating the radio pulse.

-These features of the AQN-induced radio events are very distinct from conventional CR induced radio pulses, and it should be easily discriminated by future analysis with more quality data.
+These features of the AQN-induced radio events are very distinct from conventional CR induced radio pulses, and it should be easily discriminated by future analyses with more quality data.
 It can be achieved, for example, by placing two or more independent but synchronized antennas at a distance to study the same events from different locations.
-If future studies indeed support and substantiate our proposal it would be a strong argument supporting the AQN nature of the AAEs.
+It would allow to test many ideas advocated in the present work, including some features of the AQN-induced radio emission which are not shared by conventional CR air showers, as discussed in items 1- 3 above.
+If future studies indeed support and substantiate our proposal, it would be a strong argument supporting the AQN nature of the AAEs.

-We conclude with few comments on the possibility to test the AQN model with other instruments (in addition to the TA experiment mentioned previously in Section \ref{earth}) such as the Pierre Auger Observatory and several projects of the Joint Experiment Missions for Extreme Universe Space Observatory (JEM-EUSO), including the currently operating Mini-EUSO detector, the planned EUSO on a Super Pressure Balloon II Mission (EUSO-SPB2), and the future Probe Of Extreme Multi-Messenger Astrophysics (POEMMA).
-As advocated recently, these instruments can potentially detect the UV photons from direct interaction between atmospheric molecules and macroscopic DMs (such as the AQN) \cite{Sidhu:2018auv,Anchordoqui:2021xhu} or ultrahigh energy DMs \cite{Xu:2019sgg}.
+\exclude{ We conclude with few comments on the possibility to test the AQN model with other instruments such as the Pierre Auger Observatory and several projects of the Joint Experiment Missions for Extreme Universe Space Observatory (JEM-EUSO), including the currently operating Mini-EUSO detector, the planned EUSO on a Super Pressure Balloon II Mission (EUSO-SPB2), and the future Probe Of Extreme Multi-Messenger Astrophysics (POEMMA).
+As advocated recently, these instruments can potentially detect the UV photons from direct interaction between atmospheric molecules and macroscopic DMs (such as the AQN) \cite{Sidhu:2018auv,Anchordoqui:2021xhu} or ultrahigh energy DMs \cite{Xu:2019sgg}. }